-- 264. On May 10, 2012, at the conclusion of this four-day period of intensive communications, K.G. of Teva informed his colleagues of the results.
-He confirmed that Importantly, he went on to list the specific accounts that Teva had negotiated to retain in order to hold on to a 40% market share in generic Combivir.
-K.G. also identified the specific accounts that Teva would concede to its competitors Aurobindo and Lupin. - 265.
-Even before the negotiations with Aurobindo and Lupin were finalized, K.G. made it clear to the sales team that Teva would be cooperating with its competitors to provide them with their fair share of the generic Combivir market.
+264. On May 10, 2012, at the conclusion of this four-day period of intensive communications, K.G. of Teva informed his colleagues of the results.
+He confirmed that "Lupin and Aurobindo anticipate approval and launch."
+Importantly, he went on to list the specific accounts that Teva had negotiated to retain in order to hold on to a 40% market share in generic Combivir.
+K.G. also identified the specific accounts that Teva would concede to its competitors Aurobindo and Lupin.

+265. Even before the negotiations with Aurobindo and Lupin were finalized, K.G. made it clear to the sales team that Teva would be cooperating with its competitors to provide them with their fair share of the generic Combivir market.
 On May 9, 2012, when a major customer was pressing Teva for a bid, K.G. instructed T.C. that Teva did not plan to keep that customer.
 When T.C. asked if she should provide any bid at all, K.G. directed her to provide a sham bid, saying:

-266. Three days later, when preparing the bid for that customer, T.C. pushed back on K.G.'s directive on price, asking:
+266. Three days later, when preparing the bid for that customer, T.C. pushed back on K.G.'s directive on price, asking: "Can we send something that at least looks like we are trying?"
+But K.G. refused, responding that they could not go any lower or else Teva might risk actually winning the business.
+He concluded: "We really need to concede this business with the accounts we have kept."

-- 267. In a separate e-mail exchange with T.C. on that same day, May 11, 2012, K.G. told T.C. that another of her major customers was not on the list for Teva to retain with respect to generic Combivir.
-He reminded her of the goal of the overarching conspiracy, stating that Teva should concede that customer ii.
-Irbesartan

-K.G. pointed out that such a move would give Teva its fair share as the first entrant:
+267. In a separate e-mail exchange with T.C. on that same day, May 11, 2012, K.G. told T.C. that another of her major customers was not on the list for Teva to retain with respect to generic Combivir.
+He reminded her of the goal of the overarching conspiracy, stating that Teva should concede that customer ". . . in order to preserve market pricing as much as possible."
+K.G. pointed out that such a move would give Teva its fair share as the first entrant: "40-45% market share in a three player market."
+T.C. then informed that customer that Teva would not compete for its business because "we need to concede some share."

-T.C. then informed that customer that Teva would not compete for its business because - 268.
-Lupin was able to enter the market for generic Combivir and obtain more than a 30% market share without significantly eroding the price due to the understanding with Teva and Aurobindo that each was entitled to its fair share of the market.
+268. Lupin was able to enter the market for generic Combivir and obtain more than a 30% market share without significantly eroding the price due to the understanding with Teva and Aurobindo that each was entitled to its fair share of the market.